 - Add finely chopped veggies to saucepan with the pancetta, and cook until softened, about 8 minutes.

-- Add white wine to your saucepan.
+- Add dry white wine (1 cup) to your saucepan.

 - Use your wooden spoon to scrape up any brown bits that have accumulated on the bottom of the saucepan while cooking.